Ohio Medicaid for Seniors & Long-Term Care

 PASSPORT

-PASSPORT: Ohio's main home and community-based waiver
+PASSPORT: Ohio's primary home and community-based waiver

 The PASSPORT waiver is Ohio's primary Home and Community-Based Services (HCBS) waiver for seniors and adults with disabilities who meet nursing facility level of care.
 Under Section 1915(c) of the Social Security Act, PASSPORT allows Ohio to provide services at home that would otherwise require institutional care.
 The program is administered through a network of Area Agencies on Aging (AAA) across Ohio's 88 counties.